ServerPress/wpsitesync/readme.txt

 * WPSiteSync for Bi-Directional Pull (Syncing from Live to Staging)
 * WPSiteSync for Custom Post Types
 * WPSiteSync for Author Attribution
-* WPSiteSync for Comments
-* WPSiteSync for BulkActions
+* WPSiteSync for Auto Sync
-* WPSiteSync for BeaverBuilder
+* WPSiteSync for Bulk Actions
 * WPSiteSync for Genesis Settings
+* WPSiteSync for Menus
-* WPSiteSync for WooCommerce Products
+* WPSiteSync for Bi-Directional Pull
 * FULL access to ALL future Premium Extensions

 <strong>For more perks such as Early Access</strong> and <strong>Exclusive Preview</strong> of upcoming Features, please visit us at <a href="https://wpsitesync.com">WPSiteSync.com</a>